 Why do I turn soups into casseroles?
 Because casseroles are less messy than soups.
 My 4 year old is the reigning world champion mess maker so I look for ways to reduce messes whereever I can.
 The Chicken Noodle Casserole was created after the mole trap incident.
 The Minestrone Casserole was created after googly eyes were glued on the baby grand.
 Ironically, the messes have become even worse since he has become interested in cleaning.
 Today he took a bar of lavendar soap and “cleaned” every square inch of the bathroom mirror with it.
 He was very proud of his hard work, almost as proud as when he labeled the evacuation plan for every room in the house with markers on the walls.

 Stew meat is usually sold already cut in rather large pieces.
 I use kitchen shears to cut each piece up into much smaller pieces.
 This allows me to use less meat, but still have it evenly distributed throughout the dish.
-Another way to save money on this dish is to use homemade beef stock or broth.
+Another way to save money on this dish is to use homemade beef stock or homemade beef broth.

 - ½ pound stew meat